if-ai/ComfyUI-IF_AI_WishperSpeechNode/README.md

   ```
       python.exe setup.py install
   ```

-if not try with the terminal as admin
+if nothing works try this with the terminal as admin 3-.VIA CONDA PKG

 1-.Activate the env
 on conda env